nguyet33/fun-test/README.md

 -OR you can launch the live application at : https://nguyet33.github.io/my-password-maker.-/

 ## Usage:
-Step 1: Open the application
+-Step 1: Open the application
-Step 2: Click Start Quiz
+-Step 2: Click Start Quiz
-Step 3: Answer all the questions in the quiz.
+-Step 3: Answer all the questions in the quiz.
 Answer wrong, 5 seconds is deducted from total.
 Answer quickly and correctly to earn the most points.
-Step 4: Enter an initial
+-Step 4: Enter an initial
-Step 5: Click submit to view all of the highscore recored on your local machine Step 6: Click clear highscore to delete all of the scores.
+-Step 5: Click submit to view all of the highscore recored on your local machine -Step 6: Click clear highscore to delete all of the scores.
-Step 7: Click go back to test again.
+-Step 7: Click go back to test again.

 ## License:
 MIT